BarquistLab/RIF-seq_repo/README.md

 ## Stan models

 Stan is a probabilistic programming language.
-Extensive documentation on how to develop and run Stan models can be found on the Stan website: https://mc-stan.org/ .
-The implementation of Stan models is very efficient, because Stan separates the model implementation from the sampling process.
+Find extensive documentation on how to develop and run Stan models on the Stan website: https://mc-stan.org/ .
+The implementation of Stan models is very efficient, because Stan separates model implementation from the sampling process.

 The directory *stan_models* contains Stan model files to analyze RIF-seq data:

 <div class="columns-2">

-  - **LNM-1.0.stan** This Stan file contains a log-normal model (LNM) which fits RNA decay curves of rifampicin treated bacteria.
+  - **LNM-1.0.stan** A log-normal model (LNM) which fits RNA decay curves of rifampicin treated bacteria.
 Its parameters have been described in [^f1].
 It is compatible with Stan (>=2.26).
 Since it is based on normalized log-counts, it is suitable for sequencing experiments with similar library sizes.
 If the library sizes are very different, we recommend using LNMcdv-1.0.stan, which models the variance-mean relationship.
-  - **LNMcdv-1.0.stan** In this Stan model, the variance depends on the raw sequencing counts.
-It is therefore suitable for sequencing experiments with large differences in library size, while it is still computationally more efficient than a count-based (negative binomial) model.
-In *model_comparison.Rmd*, the LNM with and without mean-variance modeling are compared.
+  - **LNMcdv-1.0.stan** Similar to the LNM, the variance depends on the raw sequencing counts in this model.
+Its use is recommanded for sequencing experiments with large differences in library size.
+Computationally, it is more efficient than a count-based (negative binomial) model.
+Run the example *model_comparison.Rmd*, to compare the LNM with and without mean-variance modeling.
   - **LNM_loo-1.0.stan** Same as LNM-1.0.stan, but the quantities requried for LOO-CV and posterior predictive checks are computed in the generated quantities block.
 This makes the model computationally less efficient.
-Therefore, it should only be used for model comparison.
+Therefore, it should only be used for model comparison purposes.
   - **LNMcdv_loo-1.0.stan** Same as LNMcdv-1.0.stan, but the quantities requried for LOO-CV and posterior predictive checks are computed in the generated quantities block.
 This makes the model computationally less efficient.
-Therefore, it should only be used for model comparison.
+Therefore, it should only be used for model comparison purposes.
   - **LNM.stan** This is the original model used to extract RNA decay rates in [^f1].
 It is compatible and tested with Stan 2.28 - 2.31.
-Starting from Stan 2.32, the old syntax of array definitions will no longer work https://mc-stan.org/docs/2_29/reference-manual/brackets-array-syntax.html .
+Starting from Stan 2.32, the old syntax of array definitions is no longer suported https://mc-stan.org/docs/2_29/reference-manual/brackets-array-syntax.html .
 We recommend using LNM-1.0.stan instead, where the array definitions have been updated to the new syntax (Stan >=2.26).
   - **LNMsim.stan** simulates RNA decay curves for multiple experimental conditions or bacterial strains (Stan <=2.31).

 </div>
 If you have questions on how to adapt the statistical models to your sequencing data or if you are interested in using count-based models, please contact the authors directly.

-Here, we provide useful links and examples regarding installing and running Stan models, in addition to instructions on how to prepare the data with **R** before running LNM.stan with cmdstan.
-For an example with cmdstanr, we have included *example_cmdstanr.Rmd* in the *examples* directory.

 ## Exporting the read counts and metadata to cmdstan format with R